rotrer/QuickApps-CMS/README.md

 Free open source content management system for PHP, released under GPL License and powered by [CakePHP 3.0](http://cakephp.org) MVC framework.

+This is an unstable repository and should be treated as an alpha.

 ## Installing QuickAppsCMS via composer

 You can install QuickAppsCMS into your project using